 How To Help Your Child With Creative Writing Tasks

-The link here is both a post and a free item.
+The link here is both a post and a free item with slightly different titles.
 Download it and keep it in a folder to help you direct the task your child is asked to do from school.
-It gives you the cues and the language to use if you and your child are a bit ‘stuck’.
+It gives you the cues and the language to use if you and your child are a bit stuck.

 Problem: Children Reject Parents Teaching Them.

 Instructions for the child make it easy for the parent.
 Just follow through.
 If you feel you’ve forgotten things since school, don’t worry, it’s all there for you.